arogers4495/Portfolio/README.md

 # Getting set up locally

-1. After cloning this project locally, run
+## After cloning this project locally, run

-   > npm install
+1.  `npm install`
+2.  `npm start`

+Once you have done this, my portfolio application should be up and running on port 3000.
+Please explore it and see what I can do!